Please only follow these instructions if directed by student services or computing support.

 GPU and cluster computing

-This page lists the GPU and other compute clusters which are available to the School of Informatics.
+This page lists the GPU and other compute clusters which are available to users in the School of Informatics.

 Why use GPUs for computing?
 See the GPGPU Computing page.
 To learn how to do it right, see the GPU cluster tips page.